In this video, you will calculate the total amount you will pay for loans of different amounts.

-Now, it’s your turn: Calculate the total payment by multiplying the monthly payment by the number of payments.
+Now, it’s your turn Calculate the total payment by multiplying the monthly payment by the monthly loan term.

-Use an absolute cell reference for the number of payments.
+Use an absolute cell reference for the number of payments cell.

 Calculate the amount you will pay in interest by subtracting the loan amount from the total payments.